FrankVanDamme/puppet-sauron/README.md

 ~~~

 In this case, your email will be delivered directly by SMTP and the thresholds
-for the partition where your MySQL server's data lives will be considerable
+for the partition where your MySQL server's data lives will be considerably
 lower.

 For a full reference, see: https://github.com/flyingrocket/sauron/blob/master/config/example.config.yaml